 These measures ignited a discussion as to whether the state treasurer already has the authority to protect state funds by holding gold—and it put a spotlight on Wyoming’s staggering losses on its investments in Third-World debt (hundreds of millions of dollars lost) while having no ownership in even a single ounce of gold.

 While these Wyoming bills did not pass, the Wyoming state treasurer is reportedly exploring how best to incorporate gold into the state’s portfolio to protect its reserves.

-- An ally in Arizona introduced a similar bill to Wyoming’s, but the sunbelt state does not currently have reserve funds which can be allocated to the monetary metals – the state’s modest reserves have been pledged as collateral for bank loans on government buildings!
+- An ally in Arizona introduced a similar bill to Wyoming’s, but the sunbelt state does not currently have reserve funds that can be allocated to the monetary metals – the state’s modest reserves have been pledged as collateral for bank loans on government buildings!

 Sound money is no longer a fringe concept relegated to whispers in dark corners.
 The Federal Reserve has failed as a steward of the dollar since its creation.
 Individuals, state legislatures, and even other countries are waking up to the value and importance of sound money.

 Grasping the importance of sound money and seeing success at the state level, our allies are expected to introduce additional sound money measures next session.
 Building on the success of 2019, all eyes are on 2020 as sound money continues to gain acceptance once again.

 Were it not for the generosity of concerned Americans, the Sound Money Defense League could not fight on the front lines for tax-free sound money.
 However, we can’t continue our mission of restoring gold and silver as America’s constitutional money without your help.

 Can you please donate $100, $50, or $25 to help continue our fight against tax-hungry politicians that want to tax your money?
 Your donation makes a huge difference to our organization.
 Please click here to contribute.

 About the Author: